Product icon Help book icon Video Mill : User's Guide

 Green Screen Tips

 • Don't use Red Screen backdrop to record videos with people as subjects.
-Facial tones have an affinity to red tones and will conflict when masking out the key color.
+People skin tones have an affinity to red tones and will conflict when masking out the key color.
+Red may be useful in specialty cases for objects that do not contain red hues.

 • Dark gray clothing can make it harder to mask against Green and Blue screens.